data-zoo-gang/DZG_website/README.md

 This repository contains the material behind the Data Zoo Gang's website.

-Go to www.datazoogang.de to visit the website.
+Go to www.datazoogang.de or www.datazoogang.com to visit the website.

 ### for website maintainers